The History and Mission of the EGS

 |Assistant to the Dean||Dr. Nemanja Mitrovic|

-The EGS is governed by a non-profit foundation EGSF (European Graduate School Foundation), co-founded by the State of Wallis, the state region of the University's Swiss residence, Saas-Fee, and by the EGIS (European Foundation of Interdisciplinary Studies) based in Zürich, Switzerland.
-The University Executive Board is composed of the senior management of the University and oversees all academic and operational matters.
+The EGS is governed by a non-profit foundation EGSF (European Graduate School Foundation), co-founded by the State of Wallis, the state region of the institution's Swiss residence, Saas-Fee, and by the EGIS (European Foundation of Interdisciplinary Studies) based in Zürich, Switzerland.
+The EGS Executive Board is composed of the senior management of the institution and oversees all academic and operational matters.

 Since its inception in 1994, The EGS has been funded entirely by student tuition.
 The EGS is tax-exempt at both the Swiss state level and federal level; all profits are retained in the institution and are reserved for funding research, student aid, and internal development.